grden/arduino-blue-web/README.md

 Project for 2024 Creative Innovation Contest, College of Electronics & Information.<br>
 <br>
 This repository only contains website part of the project.
-Repository for the website is [here](https://github.com/grden/arduino-blue-app).
+Repository for the mobile app is [here](https://github.com/grden/arduino-blue-app).

 ## Introduction